 This course is a top-up programme designed to enable students from Foundation Degrees in Electronic Engineering to obtain a BEng (Hons) Electrical & Electronic Engineering (Oxford Brookes).
 It was developed to provide a natural level 6 progression route for students studying the Foundation Degree in Electronic Engineering at Solihull College & University Centre.
 This programme is designed to support students in their application for Incorporated Engineer.

-A distinguishing feature of this course is its practical and applied Electronic emphasis, which it derives from industries local to the University and the expertise of the staff.
-Graduates of the course should be able to work effectively in industry as part of design, development or research teams with the skills necessary to turn concepts into drawings and through to the manufacturing and assembly processes.
+The principal aim of this course is to provide for wider access for practising Engineers to undergraduate studies and education in Electronic Engineering.
+Learners who have the necessary range of skills, knowledge and experience can underpin and establish a base to successfully progress careers as professional Engineers in the industry.
+A distinguishing feature of this course is its practical and applied electronic emphasis, which it derives from local industries and the expertise of the staff.
+Graduates of the course should be able to work effectively in industry as part of design, development, or research teams with the skills necessary to turn concepts into engineering solutions.

-- Engineering Project (Double)
+· Engineering Project (Double)

-- Management, Ethics, Energy & Sustainability (Double)
+· Management, Ethics, Energy & Sustainability (Double)

-- Advanced Electronics
+· Advanced Analogue Electronics

-- Industrial Power System Design
+· Industrial Power System Design

-- Sensors & Data Logging
+· Sensors & Data Logging